Vector meson dominance in photon structure functions at small $x$ from holography: Numerical results

 In this study, we adopt the BPST kernel parameter as outlined in Ref.~\cite{Watanabe:2019zny}, with $z_0 = 6$ $\text{GeV}^{-1}$ for the modified kernel.
 This method has been shown to accurately represent the nucleon structure function data at small values of $x$.
 Since the coefficient $g_0^2$ in Eq.~(\ref{F_i}) is unknown, calibration is required to align with the absolute magnitude of the data.
 There are limited experimental data on the real photon structure function at small $x$.
 In the range $ x \leq 0.025 $, we considered nine data points from the OPAL Collaboration at LEP~\cite{OPAL:2000nfx}, and by performing data fitting using the MINUIT package~\cite{James:1975dr}, we determined $ g_0^2 = 23.82 \pm 1.49 $ and $ 72.58 \pm 4.51$ for the $\gamma\gamma$ and $\gamma\rho$ cases, respectively.
 The virtuality $P^2$ of the target photon should be quite small, but it cannot be precisely zero.
 The measurement range tells $P^2 \sim \mathcal{O}(0.01)~\text{GeV}^2 $~\cite{Nisius:1999cv,Krawczyk:2000mf}, so we assume $ P^2 = 0.01~\text{GeV}^2 $~\cite{Gluck:1999ub}.

 We here give an explanation for the treatment of the conformal invariant $\tau$, which appears in the kernels of Eqs.~(\ref{chi-mod}) and (\ref{chi-c}).
 Through straightforward integration, we isolate the contribution from the regions corresponding to small values of $z$ and $z'$, where the photon distributions are most concentrated.
 This process results in a negative value for $\tau$, indicating the presence of an imaginary component within the kernels.
+This phenomenon is inherent to the BPST Pomeron kernel, as discussed in Refs.~\cite{Brower:2007xg,Brower:2006ea}.
+This issue was noted in earlier works like Ref.~\cite{Brower:2010wf} and handled via schemes~\cite{Watanabe:2015mia}.
 This imaginary part is a direct consequence of the behaviour of the photon distributions in these regions and plays a crucial role in shaping the overall structure of the kernels.
 Therefore, in the definition of $\tau$, the variables $z$ and $z'$ are assigned their respective average values, which are defined as

 respectively, and considering the product $zz'$ as the characteristic scale $\Bar{z}\Bar{z}^{'}$ in the kernels.

 Figure~\ref{F2alpha} shows the variation of the structure function $F_2^{\gamma}(x, Q^2)$ as a function of the Bjorken variable $x$ for the $\gamma\gamma$ and $\gamma\rho$ cases.